-Our customers include supermarkets and large chain food retailers in the United Kingdom, Germany, France, Italy and Sweden.
+Our customers include supermarkets and large chain food retailers in the UK, Germany, France, Italy, Sweden and Norway.
 Throughout our markets, the food retail segments are highly concentrated.
-For the year ended December 31, 2017, our top 10 customers account for 41% of sales.
+For the year ended December 31, 2018, our top 10 customers account for 42% of sales.
 In recent years, the major multiple retailers in those countries have increased their share of the grocery market and price competition between retailers has intensified.
 This price competition has led the major multiple retailers to seek lower prices from their suppliers, including us.
 The strength of the major multiple retailers' bargaining position gives them significant leverage over their suppliers in negotiating pricing, product specification and the level of supplier participation in promotional campaigns and offers, which can reduce our margins.
+International alliances among retailers continue to become stronger, and the trend for consolidation in Europe at a local level and across borders is ongoing.
 Further consolidation among the major multiple retailers or disproportionate growth in relation to their competitors could increase their relative negotiating power and allow them to force a negative shift in our trade terms.
 Our results of operations could also be adversely affected if these retailers suffer a significant deterioration in sales performance, if we are required to reduce our prices or increase our promotional spending activity as a consequence, if we are unable to collect accounts receivable from our customers, if we lose business from a major customer or if our relationship with a major customer deteriorates.